The TUPE transfer process, what you need to know and why it isn’t as daunting as it might seem.

 - details of any collective agreement which applies to the employee

-Step two – The employer who is losing the business must consult with the affected employees.
-They must inform them of the legal impact on their employment rights and any proposed changes that the new employer is proposing to make after the transfer is completed.
-The consultation period should be meaningful, but may also be dependent on any collective agreements that the existing employer has with trade unions.
+Step two – The employer whose contract/ Service Level Agreement is ending must consult with their affected employees.
+They must inform them of the legal impact on their employment rights and any proposed “measures” that the new employer is proposing to make on transfer.

 Should the existing employer wish to offer alternative employment to an employee they can, but the existing employer has no obligation to do this.

-Under TUPE , the new employer takes over the employees contract, including :
+Under TUPE, the new employer takes over the employees’ contract, including:

 - all previous terms and conditions of employment